List of Aespa live performances

 Aespa is a South Korean idol girl group who has staged two concert tours since their debut in 2020.
 To promote their debut song, "Black Mamba", they appeared on numerous South Korean music shows in November 2020.
 In June 2022, the group held their first showcase, titled Synk, in Los Angeles, United States and Tokyo, Japan in August 2022.

 Following the release of their first two EPs, Savage (2021) and Girls (2022), Aespa launched their first world tour, Synk: Hyper Line in 2023.
 After releasing their first full-length album, Armageddon, they embarked on their second world tour, Synk: Parallel Line, which took place from 2024 to 2025.
+To promote their sixth extended play Rich Man, they launched their third headlining tour across Asia, Synk: Aexis Line, which ran from August 2025 to April 2026.
+Following the release of their second full-length album Lemonade in May 2026, they announced their fourth headlining tour, Synk: Complaexity.